Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 Move Individual Files/Folders

-- Click on the three dots next to the file or folder you want to move and select “Cut”.
+Click on the three dots next to the file or folder you want to move and select “Move of Copy”.

-- Click on the “paste” symbol that appears in the top menu bar next to the “+” sign.
+Click on the “Move to …” button that appears at the bottom of the window.
 The file/folder is now inserted.

 Move Several Files/Folders

-- Click on the “cut” icon that appears in the top menu bar.
+Click on the “Move of copy” icon that appears in the top menu bar.

-- Click on the “paste” symbol that appears in the top menu bar next to the “+” sign.
+Click on the “Move to …” button that appears at the bottom of the window.
 The files/folders are now inserted.

 Up- & Downloading Files & Folders